 For more information on ferries in Fiji, see our Travelling Fiji by Ferry.

-Boat Transfers & Water Taxis
+Boat Transfers and Water Taxis

 Another way of getting between the islands is via boat transfers and water taxis.
-Boat transfers are usually orangised by island resorts, offering their guests a way to get from the mainland to the island where the resort is based.
+Boat transfers are usually organised by island resorts, offering their guests a way to get from the mainland to the island where the resort is based.
 Boat transfers are usually a quick and affordable way to get between island resorts and the mainland.
 However, destinations are limited to islands that are close to the mainland, such as the Mamanuca Islands, Beqa Island, Malake Island and Robinson Crusoe Island.

 Water Taxis or chartered boats are a premium service taking passengers to their desired destinations.
 They take you straight from A to B with some companies offering activity packages, allowing passengers to stop off at activities along the way.
 Check out How to Catch a Water Taxi in Fiji for more information.

 A quick and convenient way to get between the islands is by air.
 There are domestic airlines flying between Nadi, Suva, Taveuni, the Lau Islands, Vanua Levu, Kadavu and a few other smaller islands.
 Airports are very basic with only four of the airports in Fiji having a paved runway.
 Nevertheless, domestic flights can sometimes rival the price of ferries to the outer islands.

 A popular and premium way to get between the Nadi area in Viti Levu and the Mamanuca and Yasawa Islands is by chartering a helicopter or seaplane.
 Helicopters and seaplanes can take you right to your island resort.
 There is often a minimum number of required passengers, usually two, for flights to be booked.